algorandfoundation/algokit-utils-ts/docs/capabilities/amount.md

 import { AlgoAmount } from '@algorandfoundation/algokit-utils/types/amount'
 ```

-You may not need to import this type to use it though since there are also special methods that are exposed from `algokit.` and overrides on the `number` protoype per below.
+You may not need to import this type to use it though since there are also special methods that are exposed from `algokit.` and extend the `number` protoype per below.

 ### Creating an `AlgoAmount`